remiheens/smartloader/README.md

 ## Usage

 There is a configuration file: conf/smartloader.php.
 Where you find some configuration for the autoload of css.
-Indeed, the library autoload css file in a directory and concat this to ouput in one css file.
+Indeed, the library autoload css file in a directory and concat this to output in one css file.
 The files will be sorted according to their names.
 Therefore renamed like 0-base.css, 1-style.css, etc..

-__Installation steps__

-* Configure settings in "conf/smartloader.php"
-* Autoload the library in "conf/autoload.php"
-* Modify MY_Controller to load your default js and css.

 __Controller example__
 ```php